 Team Rocket Grunt

 An easy Pokémon followed by a slightly harder one.
-Zubat has Toxic, so you'll want to finish it fast or wall it with Steel-types.
-Meanwile Arbok has Glare to cause Paralyse and Bite to chip away at Psychic-types.
+Zubat has Toxic, so you’ll want to finish it fast or wall it with Steel-types.
+Meanwile Arbok has Glare to cause Paralyze and Bite to chip away at Psychic-types.

 Next, go through the nearby doorway to reach a large conference room.
 Here, head over to the west to locate a shutter door.
 There’s also a Rocket Grunt in the corner, but they’re too embarrassed to battle.
 Past the shutter door, you can claim a Guard Spec.
 Exit the conference room and turn left.
 You can battle the Juggler or you can go downstairs and ride the lift back up.